micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 Smaller devices, like the ARM Cortex-M devices, can still run multiple tasks in parallel, but, without a MMU and the benefits of virtual memory, these multiple tasks are performed by multiple threads, all sharing the same memory space.

 As such, µOS++ is a **multi-threaded system**, supporting **any number of threads**, with the actual number limited only by the amount of available memory.

+### Blocking I/O

+One of the most encountered scenario when implementing tasks, is to wait for some kind of input data, for example by performing a `read()`, then process the data and, most of the times, repeat this sequence in a loop.
+When the system executes the `read()` call, the thread might need to wait for the required data to become available before it can continue to the next statement.
+This type of I/O is called **blocking I/O**: the thread blocks until some data is available to satisfy the `read()` function.

+One possible implementation is to loop until the data becomes available, but this type of behaviour simply wastes resources (CPU cycles and implicitly power) and should be avoided by all means.

+Well behaved applications should never enter (long) busy loops waiting for conditions to occur, but instead suspend the thread and arrange for an it to be resumed when the condition is met.
+During this waiting period the thread completely releases the CPU, so the CPU will be fully available for the other active threads.

+For the sake of completeness, it should be noted that the only exception to the rule applies to short delays, where short means delays with durations comparable with the multitasking overhead.
+On most modern microcontrollers this is usually in the range of microseconds.

+### The idle thread

+As seen before, at thread level the goal is to process the available data as soon as possible and suspend itself to wait for more data.
+In other words, the thread ideal way of life should be... to do nothing!

+But what happens if all threads accomplish this goal and there is nothing else to do?

+Well, enter the **idle** thread.
+This internal thread is always created before the scheduler is started; it has the lowest possible priority, and is always running when there are no more other threads to run.

+The idle thread can perform various low priority maintenance chores (like destroying terminated threads), but at a certain moment even the idle thread will have nothing else to do.

+### Sleep modes and power savings

+When the idle thread has nothing to do, it still can do something useful: it can put the CPU to a shallow sleep, and wait for the next interrupt (the Cortex-M devices use the Wait For Interrupt instruction for this).

+In this mode the CPU is fully functional, with all internal peripherals active, but it does not run any instructions, so it is able to save a certain amount of power.

+If the application has relatively long inactive moments, further savings are possible, i.e. power down all peripherals except a low frequency real time timer, usually triggered once a second.
+In this case the idle task can arrange for the CPU to enter a deep sleep mode, saving a significantly higher amount of power.

+As a summary, the multilevel strategy used to reduce power consumption implies:

+- if nothing to do, each thread should enter the waiting state as soon as possible, and release the CPU to the other active tasks;
+- if no active threads are available, the idle thread should arrange for the CPU to enter the sleep mode as soon as possible;
+- if all tasks know they will be inactive for a longer period, the idle task should arrange for the CPU to enter a deep sleep mode.

+In conclusion, by using a wide range of power management techniques, an RTOS can be successfully used in very low power applications.

 ### Context switching